NetLogo/GoGo-HID-Extension/README.md

 If your model already uses other extensions, then it already has an extensions line in it, so just add gogo to the list.

-After loading the extension, see whether one or more gogos are on and attached to the computer by typing the following into the command center:
+After loading the extension, you can see whether one or more HID-based gogos are on and attached to the computer by typing the following into the command center:

 	gogo:howmany-gogos

-### Example: Controlling a Car

-Imagine that we want to control a car with four wheels and two motors attached to the back wheels.
-We will assume that you have built such a car and connected the motors to the output ports "a" and "b" on the GoGo board.
-One very simple approach could be to create two buttons for each motor, "on" and "off":

-![carex][carex]

-{}{}{}More stuff here, from the Old Manual.

 ## Primitives